mjasim/mjasim.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-In this <a href="colorofemotions.cs.umass.edu">project</a>, we created a tool to survey how people asscociate colors with certain emotions.
+In this [project](colorofemotions.cs.umass.edu), we created a tool to survey how people asscociate colors with certain emotions.
 The goal is to identify  representating color palettes to visualize emotion using colors.